2020 Florida State Seminoles football team: Schedule

 Florida State had games scheduled against Boise State, Florida, Samford, and West Virginia, which were all canceled due to the COVID-19 pandemic, which resulted in the ACC playing a ten-game conference schedule with one non-conference opponent and reduced stadium capacity.
-Florida State ended up playing nine games as the result of further cancelations.
+Florida State ended up playing nine games as the result of further cancelations of games against Clemson and Wake Forest.
 This was the first season since 1957 that the Seminoles did not play Florida.

 The Seminoles were picked to finish in seventh place in the ACC, while Marvin Wilson, Hamsah Nasirildeen, Tamorrion Terry and Asante Samuel, Jr. were selected to the preseason All-ACC team.